George Rankin Irwin: Career

-After retiring from Lehigh University in 1972, Irwin joined the faculty of the University of Maryland, College Park where he worked in the field of dynamic fracture, specifically concerned with crack arrest and the implications in a loss-of-coolant accident in a nuclear power plant.
+In 1972, Irwin joined the faculty of the University of Maryland, College Park where he worked in the field of dynamic fracture, specifically concerned with crack arrest and the implications in a loss-of-coolant accident in a nuclear power plant.
+He contributed to The Stress Analysis of Cracks Handbook.

 Memberships and honours

 Irwin was a member of the America National Academy of Engineering and a Foreign Member of the Royal Society of London.